 Anoop Muniyappa, MD, MS is a hospital medicine physician, clinical informaticist, and Assistant Professor of Medicine in the Division of Hospital Medicine at the University of California, San Francisco.
-His primary interests include leveraging health informatics tools including the electronic health record (EHR), data analytics, digital health tools, and artificial intelligence to improve healthcare quality, safety, value, and equity.
+His primary interests include leveraging health informatics tools including the electronic health record (EHR), data analytics, digital health tools, and artificial intelligence to improve healthcare quality, safety, value, education, and equity.

 As a hospital medicine physician, Dr. Muniyappa provides direct care on a variety of inpatient medicine services and teaches and supervises residents and medical students at UCSF Parnassus Hospital.